Tell Qarqur

 Tell Qarqur (تل قرقور) is a major archaeological site located in the Orontes River Valley of western Syria.
 Situated in a rich alluvial plain known as the Ghab valley, the double-mounded site lies near the modern Syrian town of Jisr ash-Shugur and one kilometer west of the village of Qarqur.

 History

 Tell Qarqur possesses a 10,000-year history of virtually continuous occupation, from the Pre-Pottery Neolithic A (c.
 8500 BC) through the Mamluk period (AD 1350).

+Early Bronze

-However, the settlement reached its greatest extent during the Early Bronze Age (3000–2000 BC), and again during the Iron Age II (1000–500 BC).
+The settlement reached its greatest extent during the Early Bronze Age (3000–2000 BC).

+Iron Age

+In the Iron Age II (1000–500 BC) in emerged again.
 The site is probably best known for its probable association with the ancient town of Qarqar, the location of a major battle that occurred in 853 BC.
-The Battle of Qarqar, recorded both in Neo-Assyrian royal annals and on the Kurkh Monolith, was fought between the Neo-Assyrian army under the leadership of Shalmaneser III and a coalition of small Levantine kingdoms.
+The Battle of Qarqar, recorded both in Neo-Assyrian royal annals and on the Kurkh Monoliths, was fought between the Neo-Assyrian army under the leadership of Shalmaneser III and a coalition of small Levantine kingdoms.
 The Levantine alliance included Biblical figures such as King Hadadezer (Ben Hadad) of Damascus and King Ahab of Israel.